extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 ```

 As with programming languages, `CASE` in SQL will short-circuit on a true
-statement, and no further statements will be evalua
+statement, and no further statements will be evaluated.
+If `ELSE` is omitted and
+no `WHEN` statements evaluate to true, `NULL` will be returned.

+### Search